skwp/git-workflows-book/README.md

 Release management is all about branch management, and branching in git is easy.
 Here's the general workflow I recommend for managing releases

-*   Core committers commit bug fixes and features to master branch with commit messages "Ticket #123 &ndash; short description of bug".
+*   Core committers commit bug fixes and features to master branch with commit messages "Ticket #123 --- short description of bug".
 Long running features are developed on separate branches and `merge --squash` into master.
 *   Outside contributors commit to forks, and have their changes merged in by core committers.
 *   A release is cut by creating a new branch from master, or by branching from the last release branch and cherry-picking selected changesets.
 The master branch is tagged at the release point.
 *   Emergency fixes to production are cherry-picked into the release branch.